-The offices identified below are specially trained to work with individuals who report sexual misconduct, and have knowledge about on- and off-campus resources, services, and options – including possible interim actions and accommodations.
+The staff identified below are specially trained to work with individuals who report or are accused of sexual misconduct and have knowledge about on- and off-campus resources, services, and options—including the availability of supportive measures.

-Colleen Johnston, Title IX Coordinator, Office of Equity
+Colleen Johnston, Director, Sexual Misconduct Response and Resources and Title IX Coordinator, Office of Equity

 1800 Sherman Avenue, Suite 4-500, Evanston Campus